 The Community Investment Process has begun.
 As much as the process has changed and evolved over the years, one thing has remained the same: the importance of the volunteers.

 Community Investment Volunteers work hard for change in our community.
 They attend training to familiarize them with the process, review applications for funding, visit program sites, recommend funding levels and defend those recommendations at the final funding meeting.
 They represent the community as a whole and invest community dollars in programs that create real, lasting change in our community.
 They work at local manufacturing plants, banks, retail establishments, hospitals, distribution centers, schools.
 They work in large and small offices, for local business owners and for large companies with multiple locations.
 They are your co-workers and neighbors.

 Below are some quotes from past community investment volunteers.
 We hope that reading about their experiences will pique your interest in this volunteer opportunity.
-We are currently recruiting volunteers for the 2013 Community Investment Process.
+We are currently recruiting volunteers for the 2015/2016 Community Investment Process.
 Click HERE to sign up for a training session.

 “It was nice to hear from the different groups that United Way serves.
 I was not aware of the impact that all these services have on our community.”

 “For someone who is new to the community, this experience provides a great overview of all the various needs in the community and the associated programs that serve those needs.”